SB 1295: Electrical corporations: distributed energy storage systems and nonwire alternatives.

 Enacted

 Existing law requires the Public Utilities Commission (PUC) to determine appropriate targets, if any, for each load-serving entity, as defined, to procure viable and cost-effective energy storage systems to be achieved by December 31, 2020.
-Existing law requires the commission PUC to direct the states 3 largest electrical corporations to file applications for programs and investments to accelerate widespread deployment of distributed energy storage systems.
+Existing law requires the PUC commission to direct the states 3 largest electrical corporations to file applications for programs and investments to accelerate widespread deployment of distributed energy storage systems.

-Under existing law, a violation of the Public Utilities Act or of any order, decision, rule, direction, demand, or requirement of the commission PUC is a crime.
+Under existing law, a violation of the Public Utilities Act or of any order, decision, rule, direction, demand, or requirement of the PUC commission is a crime.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.